mwprcvl/narwhal/docs/6_stmoritz.md

-# A simple python service with jupyter notebooks and a database container
+# A simple python service with jupyter lab, rstudio, and a database container

 ## Purpose